 To enjoy both the beach and the nightlife, Cervia is the place to be.
 The beaches and promenades of Cervia are full of nightlife while the area still offers plenty of golden sand stretches where it is possible to catch some sun or swim in the crystalline waters.

 The rare pearl of this area is the beach of Pinarella, a long strip of sand exalting the beauty of the surrounding pine forest that gently slopes down into the sea.

 Lido di Volano in Comacchio is ideal for beautiful walks in nature.
 This natural oasis is characterized by a beautiful beach with a green flora, water valleys and sea patches on the beach, set in a very special landscape.

 Ravenna, besides good food and impressive architecture and art, also boasts wonderful beaches and an attractive crystalline sea.
-The beach of Marina di Romea is one of the most interesting because it is really well-equipped with amenities, yet it also offers a wide and pleasant spot from a naturalistic point of view.
+The beach of Marina Romea is one of the most interesting because it is well-equipped with amenities, yet it also offers a wide and pleasant spot from a naturalistic point of view.

 Cars & Motorcycles

-In Maranello, the Museo Galleria Ferrari exhibits some of the most famous models of the car and is located next to the Ferrari factory.
+In Maranello, the Museo Galleria Ferrari exhibits some of the most famous models of the car and it is located next to the Ferrari factory.

 The Ducati Museum in Bologna features many objects and exhibits related to the history of the brand, along with numerous models of motorcycles.

-Emilia Romagna is also a land of spas, which are ideal for relaxation and wellness.
+Emilia-Romagna is also a land of spas, which are ideal for relaxation and wellness.
 One of the oldest spa centers in Emilia Romagna is Terme di Riolo, in the province of Ravenna.